 Everyone will bring a radio to the scene of a crisis or on a search.
-Mrs. Zimmerman will remain in the main office and direct radio traffic if necessary.
-When the student is spotted or found, team members will advise Mrs. Zimmerman and she will announce the following on the radio, "LB team members be advised that the situation is under control."
+The main office will direct radio traffic if necessary.
+When the student is spotted or found, team members will advise the main office and they will announce the following on the radio, "LB team members be advised that the situation is under control."